Versalkul/WarframeMarketClient/README.md

 ## Features
 ### What it can do

- - Automatically sets your status to ingame when you start warframe, and back offline close warframe
+ - Automatically sets your status to ingame when you start warframe, and back offline when you close warframe
- - sets your status to offline when you are afk (longer than 5 minutes)
+ - Sets your status to offline when you are afk (longer than 5 minutes)
  - Chat
  - Change your orders, like mark them sold, change listings or add new listings